 As such, homeowners should investigate their options and the best ways to put them into action before buying products or attempting to install.
 With this information, they will know the most common lighting types available, best practices for installation based on the type of lighting, as well as common problems they should avoid.
 This will help them design outdoor lighting that provides ideal illumination in the most important areas, protects the home, showcases beautiful features and ensures a better space for spending time outside.

 Choosing outdoor lighting starts with an understanding of the various types.
 Many light fixtures may count as more than one type.
-In most cases, people should use a combination of lighting options.
+In most cases, people should use a combination of lighting options—many homes in inman take advantage of multiple types of lighting, for instance.
 These lighting types offer a variety of ways to highlight:

 As they browse, people may want to keep in mind that there is a good balance between insufficient light and too many light sources.
 It may take some experimentation to find the right places to install and point different kinds of lights.

 Spotlights offer plenty of light targeted in a specific direction.
 The amount of light these fixtures provide depends on the size and the strength of the bulb.
 Spotlights offer flexibility in that they can be pointed in virtually any direction.
 This allows homeowners to choose how much lighting they would prefer.
 For example, a large spotlight with a bright white light bulb and a 60-degree beam angle may be ideal to light a dark portion of the yard.
 By comparison, a spotlight with a softer color, fewer lumens, and a smaller beam angle of light may be preferable to call attention to smaller parts of the architecture or landscaping.